 Conduct of GM food safety assessment:

-My country has never conducted safety assessment of GM food and will not (be able to) conduct such assessment in the near future.
+My country has never conducted food safety assessment of GM food but is planning to conduct such assessment in the near future.

 Supplemental information on the implementation: